Prefix (Mr., Mrs., Ms., Dr.)

 Pollinator Webinars – Developing a series of webinars that can be used and distributed by NAPPC partners to provide outreach and education on key issues (pollinators 101, planting a pollinator garden, CCD and honey bee health, pollinators and pesticides

-Vector-Born Diseases – Increase understanding of disease transmission mitigations and how they affect pollinator populations, develop management guidelines for municipalities, and develop publications for the Journal of Vectorology.
+Vector-Born Diseases – Increase understanding of disease transmission mitigations and how they affect pollinator populations and develop management guidelines for municipalities.

 Forage and Nutrition – Support the development of increased acres of bee forage in key regions, work to increase access to existing potential forage for beekeepers.